develprr/metamatic-blog/_posts/2018-12-11-url-based-application-states-with-metamatic-connect-event.markdown

 ## How to Implement CONNECT Event Handler

-For this use case the Metamatic framework provides a very practical solution.
+For this use case Metamatic™ framework provides a very practical solution.
 In Metamatic, every time a component is connected to a store, this action will automatically fire a corresponding system event with syntax **CONNECT**/*STORE_NAME_HERE* that is launched into the application-wide bit-space.

 On the store side of a Metamatic app, the store can be initialized to listen for CONNECT event: